Q

 Related Questions on Average

-What PHP function retrieves information about a file?
+Which PHP function retrieves the last modified time of a file?

 Which PHP function checks if a file or directory exists?